Arizona20 red chile pepper copyright AZP Worldwide / All Rights Reserved

 Chilaca chile peppers © Ryan Stevenson / All Rights Reserved

-• In 2007, salsa surpassed ketchup as the most widely used condiment in the United States.
+• In 2007, salsa surpassed ketchup as the most widely used condiment in the USA.

 • A Chile’s heat or intensity is commonly, but incorrectly, said to come from the seeds in the chili.
 The heat actually comes from capsaicinoids - the combination of capsaicin (the active component of a chile) and a few other related chemicals - that is found along the placental tissue in the center of the chile where the seeds are found.

-• Birds are not affected by the heat or pungency of capsaicin because they do not have a receptor to detect it.
+• Birds are not affected by the heat or pungency of capsaicin due to the fact they do not have a receptor to detect it.
 This allows capsicum plant seeds to be dispersed through avian travel.